borumv/obsidian-vault/KB/English/Conditionals.md

 		| If I were you        | I wouldn't have resigned     |
 		| If I were a rich man | I would have bought a ticket |

+---
+- ## PSEUDO CONDTIONALS
+	- if - since, as, because
+		- If she only started her job last year, she probably isn't earning much
+		- If he was here last week, he should have come
+	- if - if it's true that
+		- If she was with him last night, I will kill her
+	- if - whenever or when
+		- If I needed the money, he always lent me some